MeiZhiyuan88666/MateOff_Meme/README.md

 > > 4.metaphor overall explanation
 > >
 > > **Note that some metaphoric relationships in memes may have two instances.
 Therefore, we add subscripts _1 and _2 to different metaphors to distinguish their corresponding relationships.**

+## ❗Ethics Statement

+We believe that the benefits of the provided resources outweigh the associated risks and that their use can contribute meaningfully to scientific advancements.
+All resources are intended solely for scientific research purposes and are strictly prohibited from commercial use.
+Users are expected to adhere to ethical guidelines and applicable regulations when utilizing the dataset.

 ## 📄 License